-- Microbial contaminants, such as viruses and bacteria, which may come from septic systems, agricultural livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from stormwater runoff, industrial or domestic wastewater discharges, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses and stormwater runoff. - Radioactive contaminants, which are naturally occurring. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes, and can also come from gas stations, stormwater runoff, and septic systems.
+- Microbial contaminants, such as viruses and bacteria, which may come from septic systems, agricultural livestock operations, and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from stormwater runoff, industrial or domestic wastewater discharges, or farming. - Pesticides and herbicides, which may come from a variety of sources such as agriculture and residential uses and stormwater runoff. - Radioactive contaminants, which are naturally occurring. - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes, and can also come from gas stations, stormwater runoff, and septic systems.

-More information is available on the World Wide Web at http://www.bethlehem-pa.gov
+More information is available online at www.bethlehem-pa.gov